popgenDK/courses/summer2023/NGSinference/README.md

 # Exercises in estimating from NGS data

-Exercises are based on [Matteo Fumagilli's exercises](https://github.com/mfumagalli/Copenhagen)
+Exercises is a modified version of [Matteo Fumagilli's exercises](https://github.com/mfumagalli/Copenhagen)

 In this session you will learn how to do:
 * genotype calling